TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 	- Pay less with volume-based discounts when use more- sopme services offer tiered pricing, per-unit cost lower with usage (eg S3 storage, more space you use the less you pay for it)
 - **AWS Pricing Calculator**- create estimate cost for use cases
 	- good for selecting regions or instance types to suit the most cost-effective use case
+- **Pricing Page**- provices detailed pricing information for each service
+- **Free Tier**- information on free usage limits for services
 - **Billing Dashboard**- view all your billing like month-to-month spending
+- **Billing Conductor**- billing and cost management for your organisation, enabling chargeback and cost transparency
+	- define custom pricing rules and billing config
+	- group accounts and apply different pricing strategies
+- **Billing and Cost Management Dashboard**- central place to manage your billing and payments, view the bill and analyse the spending
 - **Consolidating billing**- because there are multiple accounts shared under one business (organisation) you can consolidate all the billing into one bill for the main account to pay
+- **Cost Allocation Tags**- labels you can assign to resources to categorise and track costs
+	- User defined tags created customly
+	- AWS generated tags that are created by AWS
+	- good for organising
+- **Cost and Usage Report**- comprehensive report that includes detailed billing information
+	- filtered and grouped by cost allocation tags to alayze at granular level
+	- provides insight into how different parts of organisation consume resources
 - **Budgets**- set custom budhets for variety of scenarios like cost and usage
 	- receive an alert when cost or usage exceed or are forecasted to exceed the budgeted amount
 - **Cost Explorer**- shows which services you are spending most money
 	- gives 12 months of historical data to track spending
 	- filter by tags on services (group services with tags for easier identifier)
+	- preconfigured views for common usage patterns
+	- cost and usage reports, filtering and grouping by various dimensions
 - **Support Plans**- help from AWS for your business needs
 	- **Basic Suppoert**- access support like 24/7 customer service access, documentation, whitepapers, support forums, Trusted Advisor AWS and AWS personal health dashboard (view of the health of AWS services and any alerts you recieve if resources are impacted)- all free for everyone
 	- **Developer Support**- includes everything in basic support, plan, plus can email customer support directly with 24 hour response time